 President Erdogan’s Turkey has threatened its regional neighbors, supported extremist groups, deployed men and material in support of conflicts ranging from the Middle East to Europe, persecuted ethnic minorities, destroyed the free press, jailed and killed political opponents, eroded democratic institutions, and spread corruption throughout Turkey’s institutions.
 At the same time, the Turkish economy has seen a severe economic downturn as a result of Erdogan’s policies.
 As rule of law is degraded and corruption runs rampant, Erdogan and his oligarchs continue to amass wealth and power.
 In 2020, Freedom House officially declared Turkey “not free.”

-TDP is dedicated to informing the international community about Erdogan’s destabilizing actions in and beyond the region, its systemic corruption, its support for extremism, and its disregard for democracy and human rights.
+TDP is dedicated to informing the international community about Erdogan’s destabilizing actions in and beyond the region, his systemic corruption, support for extremism, and disregard for democracy and human rights.
 To keep the public informed about these threats, we will build a comprehensive database of research while providing a platform for thought leadership and expertise.

 Through conventional and social media that brings our expert research and advocacy to the public, we aim to inform a policy towards Turkey that opposes its destabilizing behavior, supports genuine democratic reform, and holds the forces of corruption and oppression within Turkey to account.